liaoxmichael/csc360_MFR_bad_coding/README.md

 8. Write understandable loops.
 9. Organize `if` statements so as to be readable, encapsulating conditions in boolean variables if necessary.
 10. Maintain consistent naming practices.
+11. Respect code proximity by putting related code as near to each other as possible.

 ### How violated:
 - Rules 1, 2, and 3 are all violated because all classes, variables, and methods have had their names obfuscated by random keysmashing.